SukhVirdi/AP-Module-Cpp-Tuesday-Exercises/README.md

 # AP-Module-Cpp-Tuesday-Exercises
 This repo is part of my 'Advanced Programming' module.
-It contains all of the Tuesday exercises / challenges.
+It contains all of the Tuesday exercises / primers.

 ## Exercise 1: ReverseWord
 I created a simple C++ program that reverses a user entered word.
 The program prompts the user for a single word.
 Once entered, the program displays the word in reverse.